 Camp Henry spent a transition year at Camp Mishemokwa in Bat Cave, NC while the newly named Lake Logan Episcopal Center was being prepared as the new home of Camp Henry.
 Beginning in 2001, the Episcopal Diocese of Western North Carolina began developing the Lake Logan property into a Camp and Conference Center designed to accommodate a wide variety of groups.
 At that time construction of the Bishop Robert Johnson Dining Hall began, as well as the refurbishment of the Lodge, and many of the cabins.

-Lake Logan Episcopal Center opened the doors in the summer of 2002 welcoming Camp Henry to its new home.
-Since then, Camp Henry has taken place at the Lake Logan and has carried on the legacy of faith, friendship, community, and environmental stewardship established almost 60 years ago.
+Lake Logan Episcopal Center opened its doors in the summer of 2002 welcoming Camp Henry to its new home.
+Since then, Camp Henry has taken place at Lake Logan and has carried on the legacy of faith, friendship, community, and environmental stewardship established over 60 years ago.
 Grandparents and parents who attended Camp Henry are now seeing the same joy, transformation, and growth that they experienced as children and youth on the faces of today’s campers.
-In 2016, the name was changed to Lake Logan Conference Center and Camp Henry, Inc.
+In 2016, the legal name was changed to Lake Logan Conference Center and Camp Henry, Inc. and now does business as, simply, Lake Logan, with its three distinct program areas – the Retreat Center, Camp Henry, and the Outdoor School.